clementfarabet/lua---parallel/README.md

 # parallel: a (simple) parallel computing framework for Lua

-This package provides a simple mechanism to dispatch Lua scripts as independant processes and communicate via unix point-to-point shared memory buffers.
+This package provides a simple mechanism to dispatch and run Lua code as independant processes and communicate via unix point-to-point shared memory buffers.